 Do you want to delete unwanted elements?
 Simply select them.
 Also, you may select multiple elements by keeping pressed the Shift or Control key from your keyboard and clicking on the elements.
 Once the element or elements you want to delete are selected, you can press the 'Delete' button or press on the right click of your mouse and select the 'Delete element' button from the list that opened.

-Moving on, I will make a button using three shapes that I will later group into one element.
+Moving on, I will make a button using three shapes that I will later group into one element - this feature is great in case if you want to design banners.
 I know many of you don't know this, but you can group at least two shapes in just one element, making it much easier to handle.
-To do this, I will open the ‘Shapes panel’ from the left and I will add 2 circles and one rectangle element.
+To do this, I will open the 'Shapes panel' from the left and I will add 2 circles and one rectangle element.

 Next, I will move them, and I will increase the rectangle width.
 I will position the circles on the left and right side of the rectangle.
 The line-guides will help me a lot to position the circles exactly in the right place.
 Also, advanced users may use the inputs to accurately position the elements.